fredkk22/E-Back/README.md

 The reason for creating this challenge was to learn more about using MySQL, using express to create a server loaded with MySQL data, using the sequelize package, and using the dotenv package.

-I was able to learn everything I listed above, and look forward to using MySQL along with express servers both in future projects and in the field when I hopefully find a job.

 ## Walkthrough Video

 [![Watch Video!](https://img.youtube.com/vi/X8ZM-k1fVzk/maxresdefault.jpg)](https://youtu.be/X8ZM-k1fVzk)